-Year two gave us a chance to kick the tires and test out what we built.
+2018 gave us a chance to kick the tires and test out what we’ve built at Tech:NYC.
 And we were thrilled with what we found.
 Nearly everything we envisioned came to life in big, bold ways.
-During our second year, we hosted more than 50 events; fought hard in NYC, Albany, and Washington, D.C. on issues like computer science education, immigration, and net neutrality; and celebrated big tech wins that show how quickly our ecosystem is growing.
+During our organization’s second full year, we hosted more than 80 events; fought hard in NYC, Albany, and Washington, D.C. on issues like computer science education and immigration; and celebrated big tech wins that show how quickly our ecosystem is growing.
 It’s an honor to fight alongside our members and our community, and I’m thankful for it every day.

 A diverse and growing set of companies power NYC's tech ecosystem.